Reading Time: 4 minutes

 Being in good health or in bad health will dictate your quality of life.

 I have 2 principles that show us how to ensure that we are in good health and why your health is truly your wealth.
 They are:

-During most parts of human history, we have looked for ways to appear more youthful.
+During many chapters of human history, we have looked for ways to appear more youthful.

-We have hair dyes to cover up the grays.
+We have hair dyes to try cover up the grays.

 We have teeth whiteners to hide the yellow.